owleyeview/cs240-tool-library-group-project-2/README.md

 - this program uses the JPA library to manage database interactions.
 Learn more here: https://spring.io/guides/gs/accessing-data-jpa/
 - /dao/ToolDao.java file
 ### Database // currently built for a MySQL database
-- if you run MySQL Workbench on your local computer and run the Java backend program ToolLibraryApplication.java, a database table for tools will automatically be created
+- if you run mysql server (or MySQL Workbench) on your local computer and create a database called tool_library, when you run the Java backend program ToolLibraryApplication.java, a database table for tools will automatically be created

 ## To do:
 - create a custom list data structure to hold our tool objects (in ToolController.java or a new service layer?)